nodefluent/node-sinek/lib/librdkafka/README.md

 - `const info = consumer.getAssignedPartitions();`
 - `consumer.getLagStatus().then(offsets => {});` -> automatically fetches and compares offsets for all assigned partitions for you

-## Complex Analytics access for Consumers and Producers
+## Complex Analytics Access for Consumers and Producers

 - additional information regarding performance and offset lags are exposed through analytics functions
 - take a look at the description [here](Analytics.md)

+## Intelligent Health Check for Consumers and Producers

+- when analytics are enabled, the clients also offer an intelligent health check functionality
+- take a look at the description [here](Health.md)

 ## Buffer, String or JSON as message values